SteveHodge/assistantdm/readme.txt

   Spell lists / spells per day (web version done) Damage reduction
   Spell resistance
-  Magic items slots
+  (in progress) Magic items slots - done?
   Weight/encumberance/ACP
   Skill named versions (Crafting, Profession etc) Speed
   (in progress) Items

-* rework combat panels so they have hps and sanity and popup to modify either. also fix monster stats tooltip, it's annoying
+* fix monster stats tooltip, it's annoying
 * website track saves to verify not overwriting other client changes
 * Remote input - joysticks, web
-* split hps statistic in max and current. modifiers to current are temporary hitpoints. modifiers to max are permanent changes (e.g. from feats) or penalties such as negative levels
+* split hps statistic in max and current. modifiers to current are temporary hitpoints. modifiers to max are permanent changes (e.g. from feats) or penalties such as negative levels. or have "bonus hitpoints" statistic in HitDiceProperty for permanent changes (amounts to the same thing)
 * implement negative levels
-* implement conditions.
+* implement conditions
-* implement StatisticsCollection for Attacks
+* implement StatisticsCollection for Attacks [not sure what I intended... mechanism for notifying changes to the attackform list I assume? if so then there is commonality with things like feats and skills]
 * implement caster levels with saving to website. (probably easiest to have a dedicated field for the relevant ability for rememorising, to be eventually replaced with a system that knows what modifiers are temporary and therefore shouldn't be counted)
 * implement periodic special abilities and item uses/charges.
-* move definitions of FeatDefinition, ClassFeatureDefinition, and BuffFactory to XML.
+* move definitions of ClassFeatureDefinition to XML.
+FeatDefinition and BuffFactory are done.
-* clarify how Feature "types" should work (simply the class or explicit field). clarify how Feature "source" should work.
+* clarify how Effector "types" should work (simply the class or explicit field). clarify how Effector "source" should work.
-* expand to allow override effects (property changes already implemented for buffs).
+* expand to allow Effectors to have effects that apply overrides (property changes already implemented for buffs).
-* implement items. probably better to rename Feature to Effect or something more generic.
+* implement items - partly done
 * adhoc weapon bonuses: done
     ...
 Implementation only works for characters (via CharacterAttackForm), for monsters would want to refactor the id stuff back to AttackForm and come up with a way to locate given attack forms.
     ...
 Implementation includes the beginnings of Effect targets that select multiple Statistics based on some criterion (in this case id), this can be expanded for use with things like Feats